luiz00martins/ccpt/README.md

 ## Last words

 Well, that's about it!
 Thanks for using this package tool.
-It would be awsome if we could build a useful collection of packages over time.
+It would be awesome if we could build a useful collection of packages over time.
 As always, please keep in mind that my first language is not english.
-There are defnitly some spelling/language-related mistakes in this repository.
+There are definitely some spelling/language-related mistakes in this repository.
 If you find one, please create an issue so I can fix them.
 Also, I'm still very new to Github.
-If you find anything I can do better, and there definitly is as I don't know all the features of Github yet, please do also create an issue.
+If you find anything I can do better, and there definitely is as I don't know all the features of Github yet, please do also create an issue.
 Anyways, thanks for reading all this!
 ~PentagonLP